dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 # Content
 ## Executive summary

-In the modern software world, the rapidly changing environment requires the software architecture to be changeable fast as well.
+In today's rapidly changing software world, the ability to adapt and evolve the software architecture is crucial for success.
-Everything connected to the software as business and product requirements, architectural requirements might evolve to succeed in the high-tech world.

-Therefore, a software architecture as a product technical basement should evolve fast and be for the changes.

-Although the readiness for changes is a key point for a product to succeed, the uncontrolled architecture drifts and erosions may lead a product to fail even when it is already in a production state and has been successful for a while.
+The readiness for change is a key factor in ensuring a product can meet evolving business and product requirements in the high-tech industry.

+However, uncontrolled architecture drifts and erosions pose significant risks to a product's success.
-For example, the architecture drift can lead to lose the initially expected extensibility and new customers can fail to use a product in case the number of users increases.
+These drifts can result in the loss of expected extensibility and hinder the adoption of a product as the user base grows.
-Such drifts might be identified during architecture reviews.
-Usually, the process of architecture reviews is quite a complex process and takes much time to assess the software architecture because it requires experienced architects and this process is almost manual.

-In addition, because it is manual almost it might be intended as not so efficient and many architectural issues might not be discovered due to the influence of human factors.
+Identifying and addressing these drifts is often done through complex and time-consuming manual architecture reviews, relying on experienced architects to assess the software architecture.

+Despite the importance of manual reviews, they have limitations in terms of efficiency and coverage.
+Human factors can influence the identification of architectural issues, leading to inconsistencies and potentially missing critical problems.

+To overcome these challenges, there is a need for automated solutions that can detect architecture drift and erosion more effectively.
+By leveraging automated tools and processes, organizations can achieve better outcomes in terms of identifying and preventing architectural issues.

+This white paper explores the concept of detecting architectural gaps with automation.
+It covers the impact of architecture drift and erosion on the business, the limitations of manual reviews, and the benefits of automating architecture checks.
+Additionally, it discusses specific considerations related to compliance, data security, DevOps, and more when evaluating architecture review solutions.
+The paper also provides use case scenarios to illustrate what automated architecture checks can look like in practice.

+By adopting automated architecture review solutions, organizations can improve their ability to identify and address architectural gaps, ensuring the stability, scalability, and maintainability of their software systems.

 ## Detecting Architectural Gaps with Automation
 Please read [this paper](https://www.globallogic.com/insights/white-papers/detecting-architectural-gaps-with-automation/) before going to the next chapters.